-How many times have you looked out your window on a gray winter day and made the excuse that it’s too cold to exercise?
-While the short days and cold nights may tempt us into hibernation mode, winter is a great time to try a new seasonal activity and jump-start your commitment to losing weight.
+How many times have you looked out your window on a gray, maybe snowy day and made the excuse that it’s too cold to exercise?
+While the short days and cold nights may tempt you into hibernation mode, and possibly spur bouts of depression, now is actually a great time to try a new seasonal activity and jump-start your commitment to losing weight, while keeping your spirits up too.

 skating.
 Sick of pounding the pavement?
 Take

 your workout on ice.
-Ice skating is a great winter sport that will condition
+Ice skating is a great sport that will condition

 both your body and your heart.
 Search for a local ice skating rink, where you

-skating into your interval exercise routine.
-Skate around the rink in
+interval exercise routine.
+Skate around the rink for 15 to 60 seconds, going as

 Snowshoeing.
 Snowshoeing is a fun way to explore hiking trails around

-your neighborhood park or a safe, woodsy part of town.
+your neighborhood park or in a safe, woodsy part of town.
 You can also snowshoe

-with family and friends in an open football or soccer field.
-Get your heart
+with family and friends in an open football or soccer field, or even your own

-rate up by racing each other up and down the field.
+backyard.
+Get your heart rate up by racing each other.
 Snowshoeing also makes a

 great core-strengthening workout: By taking wider steps as you walk uphill,